-Ms. LEUNG Ho Ki, June (梁賀琪), aged 57, is a co-founder of our Group, the Chairman of our Company and was appointed as a Director on 15 April 2015 and designated as an executive Director on 21 June 2018.
+Ms. LEUNG Ho Ki, June (梁賀琪), aged 58, is a co-founder of our Group, the Chairman of our Company and was appointed as a Director on 15 April 2015 and designated as an executive Director on 21 June 2018.
 Ms. June Leung is a director of Beacon Enterprise Limited which, as at the date of this Annual Report, is a controlling shareholder (as defined under the Listing Rules) of the Company and whose interest is further disclosed in the Directors' Report in this Annual Report.
 Ms. June Leung is also a director of 3 subsidiaries of our Group.
-During her 33 years with our Group, she has been responsible for the overall management of our private supplementary education services as well as strategic planning and development of our Group.
+During her 34 years with our Group, she has been responsible for the overall management of our private supplementary education services as well as strategic planning and development of our Group.
 Ms. June Leung performs a leadership role in monitoring and evaluating our business, strategic planning and major decision making for our Group.
 In particular, she has developed our Group's overall business model and product portfolio as well as formulated our advertising and marketing strategy.
 Prior to assuming her role as Chairman, Ms. June Leung held the position of a teacher and a manager of our Group.
 Ms. June Leung graduated from The University of Hong Kong with a degree in Bachelor of Arts (Honours) in December 1989 and obtained a Doctorate of Business Administration from the European University in May 2011 through distance learning.
 She was registered as a teacher under the Education Ordinance section 45(1) in February 1999.
-Ms. June Leung is the spouse of Mr. Tam Wai Lung, Chief Executive Officer of the Company and executive Director and aunt of Mr. Li Man Wai, executive Director.
+Ms. June Leung is the spouse of Mr. Tam Wai Lung, Chief Executive Officer of our Company and executive Director and aunt of Mr. Li Man Wai, executive Director.

-Ms. June Leung is currently a director of Plan International Hong Kong, which strives for a just world that advances children's rights and equality for girls.
+Ms. June Leung is currently the chairperson of the board of Plan International Hong Kong, which strives for a just world that advances children's rights and equality for girls.
 She also serves as the executive vice president in the Merchants Support for Rehabilitated Offenders Committee.
 In 2019, Ms. June Leung was awarded as an Honorary Fellow of The Professional Validation Centre of Hong Kong Business Sector.
-Ms. June Leung was also honoured with "Golden Bauhinia Women Entrepreneur Award 2017", which was conferred by the Golden Bauhinia Women Entrepreneur Award 2017", which was conferred by the Golden Bauhinia Women Entrepreneur Award 2017", which was conferred by the Golden Bauhinia Women Entrepreneur Award 2017, which was conferred by the Golden Bauhinia Women Entrepreneur Award presented by Hong Kong Small and Medium Enterprises Association and FM104 Metro Finance in 2018; Junzi Entrepreneur Award presented by The Hang Seng University of Hong Kong in 2019 for her devotion in sustainable entrepreneurship; and "CEO Marketer of the Year" in the "Market Leadership Award" presented by Hong Kong Institute of Marketing in 2021.
+Ms. June Leung was also honoured with "Golden Bauhinia Women Entrepreneur Award 2017", which was conferred by the Golden Bauhinia Women Entrepreneur Association for recognising her outstanding business achievements and entrepreneurship in 2017; the Greater Bay Area Outstanding Women Entrepreneur Award presented by Hong Kong Small and Medium Enterprises Association and FM104 Metro Finance in 2018; Junzi Entrepreneur Award presented by The Hang Seng University of Hong Kong in 2019 for her devotion in sustainable entrepreneurship; and "CEO Marketer of the Year" in the "Market Leadership Award" presented by Hong Kong Institute of Marketing in 2021.